damil-dev/neurondb/README.md

 ** New to NeuronDB?
 Start here: [QUICKSTART.md](QUICKSTART.md)**

 The quick start guide provides a complete, step-by-step walkthrough to get NeuronDB running in minutes with:
-- Single-command Docker Compose setup
+- Single-command Docker Compose setup (includes all four components: NeuronDB, NeuronAgent, NeuronMCP, and NeuronDesktop)
 - Automated smoke tests
 - Uninstall and cleanup instructions